 There are a number of different types of lifetime Mortgages including:-

-At Grower Freeman we have acted for a number of clients who have entered into an Equity Release Scheme, but once again since we are not tax advisers we would strongly advise you to discuss this matter in the first instance with a financial expert.
+We have acted for a number of clients who have entered into an Equity Release Scheme.
+However, since we are not tax advisers, we would strongly advise you to discuss this matter in the first instance with a financial expert.